Gering council approves tourism grant changes

-The Gering City Council approved a new system for funding projects utilizing lodging taxes collected at local hotels and similar venues during its meeting on Monday.
+The Gering City Council approved a new system for funding projects using lodging taxes collected at local hotels and similar venues during its meeting on Monday.

 The new protocols were recommended for approval by the Gering Visitors Bureau Board of Directors and included an application form, criteria and a process for considering projects, infrastructure and promotions that may utilize Gering’s lodging occupation tax funds.